 The state of Connecticut has established statute to define and punish violation of probation.
-So, if interested in viewing all of these statutes, you can search “violation of probation” here.
-Also, you can view some of the most popular statutes reproduced below for your convenience.
+You can view some of the most popular statutes reproduced below for your convenience.

 Notification of Outstanding Rearrest Warrants and VOP Warrants